streetstoriesems

 When the painful episode had passed, I watched as our patient studied my expression to see what I thought of everything I had read.

-In the meantime, I merely stated rather sheepishly, “It seems all the doctors have come to the same consensus.”
+I didn’t exactly know what to say so I only stated, rather sheepishly, “It seems all the doctors have come to the same consensus.”

 “Those so-called doctors want me to KILL OUR BABY!
 They’re secularists who want everyone to have abortions!
 They have no faith!
 They don’t understand how miracles work!” she said bitterly.
 Her friendly smile had instantaneously evaporated, never to be seen again.